enigmatry/entry-angular-building-blocks/libs/entry-components/configure-theming.md

 ### 6. Buttons

-Additional customisation  for buttons:
+Additional customization for buttons:

-- `icon-size` - sets the default size for icons on buttons when icons are present.
+- `icon-size` - sets the default size for icons on buttons when icons are present

 Code Example of general submap configuration: